Updated to include Force AXS Wide and Campagnolo EKAR 1x13 drivetrains.

 Let's start with a few terms (as they'll be used for this discussion) so that we're on the same page:

 - Ratio: In short, it's the comparison between front chainring and a given rear cog.
-A 42t chainring and 21t cog will reduce to a 2:1 ratio.
-It's not used much because the numbers rarely work out that cleanly, but as starting point, we tend to target somewhere in the neighborhood of 1:1 for a low gear (42:42, 34:34, etc. etc).
-Much lower and traction and balance can become issues- as anyone who's struggled to stay upright at a walking pace will attest.
+A 42t chainring and 21t cog will reduce to a 2:1 gearing ratio.
+It's not used much because the numbers rarely work out that cleanly, but as starting point, we tend to target somewhere in the neighborhood of 1:1 for a low gear for a gravel bike (42:42, 34:34, etc.).
+If you go much lower, traction and balance can become issues- as anyone who's struggled to stay upright at a walking pace will attest.

 - Range: The difference between highest gear ratio and lowest gear ratio (high divided by low) expressed in percent.
-I know- range should be (high-low)/low.
-But the bike industry collectively decided to apply its own definition.
+(I know- range should be [high-low]/low.
+But the bike industry collectively decided to apply its own definition.)
 For single-ring drivetrains it's straightforward: a 10-42 cassette gets you 42/10 or 4.2 or 420%.
-With a double, you'll need the highest and lowest ratios (as well as a pencil), but the idea holds: it's a number that can be used to communicate breadth of ratios available to a rider.
+With a double, you'll need the highest and lowest ratios (as well as a pencil), but the idea holds: it's a single number that can be used to communicate breadth of ratios available to a rider.

 - Cadence: How fast the rider is spinning the pedals, in RPM.
 Generally, most riders are comfortable between 80 and 90RPM and can spin up towards 105 or more- but it gets awfully bouncy.
 60-70RPM is a pretty slow cadence, seen standing on steeper grades.